entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > - The coding of *Meemannia*_like fish is ?.

+> - The coding of *Yipetalichthys* is ?. he coding of *Macropetalichthys rapheidolabis* should be revised from - to ?.

 708. Otic canal runs along mesial margin of marginal plate: (0) absent; (1) present.

 > Brazeau *et al*.
 (2023), Character 316.